Mixture of Masters: Sparse Chess Language Models with Player Routing: Implementation details and hardware setup

 \paragraph{Hyperparameters} All models were trained using hyperparameters optimized through Gaussian process-based Bayesian optimization for the most critical parameters, with remaining settings determined via standard search methods.
 The optimization ranges and final selected configurations are presented in Tables~\ref{tab:hyperparameters_sslrl} and Table~\ref{tab:hyperparameters}.

 \paragraph{Compute resources} All experiments were performed on a workstation running Ubuntu 20.04.3 LTS, equipped with an Intel® Core™ i9-10900X CPU @ 3.70GHz and 128GB of RAM.
 The optimization of behavioral stylometry models was conducted on two NVIDIA GeForce RTX3090 GPUs (24GB VRAM), while all remaining computations were executed on a NVIDIA GeForce RTX5090 (32GB VRAM).
+On an RTX 5090 32GB, SSL takes about 25 minutes for 5k steps, consistent with previous work on the same 50 million parameters model.
+During the GPRO phase, training lasts approximately 45 minutes for 5k steps.